micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_uart/index.md

 It should look like this:
 ![](images/olimex_uart.jpg)

 Note: You can find multiple USB-TTL232 devices available.
-But despite the Olimex board is 5V tolerant, we recommend to use a 3V3 USB-TTL232 cable.
+But, even though the Olimex board is 5V tolerant, we recommend to use a 3V3 USB-TTL232 cable.
 The [Olimex Official cable](https://www.olimex.com/Products/Components/Cables/USB-Serial-Cable/USB-Serial-Cable-F/) is our recommendation but any is compatible.

 Now flash the board by typing the next command:
 ```bash